What kinds of works will be considered for the Celebration of Scholarship?

 This a comma-separated list of words or phrases that identify the focus or topic area of your work.
 Its purpose is to help the event committee group similar presentations together.
 It will not be included in the event program.

 This is the principal document the event committee will consider when deciding your participation in the event.
 It must be no more than 250 words.
-In writing it, you should follow the guidelines presented on the "Plan Your Abstract" part of this site.
-Strive for clarity and brevity, recognizing that the intent of the abstract is to engage the reader to learn more about your work.
+In writing it, you should follow the guidelines presented on the "Plan Your Abstract or Create Works Description" part of this site.
+Strive for clarity and brevity, recognizing that the intent is to engage the reader to learn more about your work.

 You have a few different options for what to present at the symposium.
 You may show your work as part of an oral presentation in a concurrent session, as a poster, or as a performance.
 Consult the "Presentation, poster, or performance?" tab on this page for more information on these options.